Blog & News

 The Key Elements of a Successful Recruitment Marketing Strategy

 Long before a candidate becomes aware of your company as a potential employer, they glean information about your brand from the news, social media, job boards, google searches, friends and family, or other touch points.
-In 2017, even satisfied employees are eager to find new opportunities and that’s why company reputation is more important than ever.
+Even satisfied employees are eager to find new opportunities and that’s why company reputation is more important than ever.
 A strong recruitment marketing strategy will activate your employer brand at all candidate touch points, using an array of tactics to engage talent at the right place and the right time.

 Partnering with the Conference Board for a live webcast last week, our Avature experts shared key recruitment marketing strategies that leading companies are implementing, and having great results with.
 This article reviews some of the key elements you need to consider for building your own strategy.